panagiotis-michael/ML-Driven-Drone-Control-With-Hand-Gestures/README.md

 ## Setup
 -Everything is run on Jupyter Notebook.
 Could be done on google colab as well.
 -Technologies must be downloaded as well.
 All searchable on https://pypi.org/ and can be installed with pip.
-Link for Jupyter Notebook: https://jupyter.org/
+-Link for Jupyter Notebook: https://jupyter.org/

 ## Project Status
 Project is: complete (features can be added).